janligudzinski/janligudzinski.github.io/content/blog/2-nasty-system-2/index.md

 - Monorepos are actually kind of painful to set up for CI/CD.
 Maybe this would not be such a problem if I'd picked a backend language with a less drastic average compile time.
   - On the other hand, we've actually got a cache now, so we could maybe afford to just indiscriminately "build" both images.
 Food for thought.
   - Speaking of compile times, we might have to take a look at optimizing our Angular app's builds.
 Maybe try to use Bun as the runtime?
+- Spinning off the fact that on Arch I never knew the difference between hyphenated and spaced compose, it pays off to be familiar with your actual deployment environment (I haven't used Ubuntu or its spin-offs since middle school).

 I don't think we'll be able to fit blue/green deployments into this post, I'm tired and so are you, though they are still a high priority as downtime is to be avoided.

-Let's maybe skip over the problems I had with copying the backup of the old DB instance to the new one.
+In the next posts however we might get around to code changes and refactoring, and in the meantime we'll avoid deploying to prod too often by employing a separate `develop` branch to merge to.

 [^1]: Behind the scenes: Traefik was also a possible solution, since it's apparently ready out of the box for our use case of routing to multiple Docker containers, but Caddy's easy one-file config won out over the massive *ENTERPRISE-GRADE (TM)* combine that isn't specialized to do a single thing describable in one sentence.
 Also, I can see a way I could use Caddy locally for development when I need HTTPS for something (currently, we have a compile-time switch that makes the API serve over HTTPS in development; outsourcing that concern to Caddy would mean we get to delete code, which is what every developer loves most).
 [^2]: The early prototype I'd built in C#, before the Realtime API had even dropped in general availability, functioned purely over multiple HTTP requests where Twilio would call a "start_call" endpoint and we'd respond with a TwiML `<Gather>` asking it to collect user audio and give us a text transcription at another endpoint, "advance_conversation", which then responded with a `<Say>` containing the LLM's response and another `<Gather>` asking to do the same thing again.
 In between the different requests we'd store the conversation state in Redis.
 Currently, as the conversation is a persistent connection, we can do this stuff in memory (and as the LLM can use MCP tools we expose like "hang up", we also don't need to do hacky things like asking the LLM to output a blob of everything-JSON containing its next sentence, a "conversation should end" flag, etc).